-The validation that I have been done in this first part the industrial training is only for the constitutive models for isotropic, transversely isotropic and orthotropic models.
+The validation that I have been done in this first part of the industrial training was only for the constitutive models for isotropic, transversely isotropic and orthotropic models.
 The ADD2MAN program has to take into account other properties of the process like effect induced by the thermos plastic bonding and the pre-stress effect due to the thermal shrinkage during the manufacturing process.
+But I was not involved in the validation of thise effects.